-To more formally assess the plausibility of Assumption 2 (shock independence) and choose the appropriate level of clustering for exposure-robust standard errors, we next analyze the correlation patterns of shocks across manufacturing industries using available industry classifications and the time dimension of the pooled cross section.
-In particular, we compute intraclass-correlation coefficients (ICCs) of shocks within different industry groups, as one might do to correct for conventional clustering parametrically (e.g. \textcite{Angrist2008}, p.
-312).\footnote{Note that similar ICC calculations could be implemented in a setting that directly regresses industry outcomes on industry shocks, such as \textcite{AADHP2016}.
+Besides the condition on the effective sample size, Assumption 2 (and its clustered version in Assumption 5) requires the shocks to be sufficiently mutually uncorrelated.
+To assess the plausibility of this assumption and choose the appropriate level of clustering for exposure-robust standard errors, we next analyze the correlation patterns of shocks across manufacturing industries using available industry classifications and the time dimension of the pooled cross section.
+In particular, we compute intra-class correlation coefficients (ICCs) of shocks within different industry groups, as one might do to correct for conventional clustering parametrically (e.g. \textcite[p.
+312]{Angrist2008}).\footnote{Note that similar ICC calculations could be implemented in a setting that directly regresses industry outcomes on industry shocks, such as \textcite{AADHP2016}.
 Mutual correlation in the instrument is a generic concern that is not specific to shift-share designs, although one that is rarely tested for.
 Getting the correlation structure in shocks right is especially important for inference in our framework, since the outcome and treatment in the industry-level regression ($\bar{y}_{nt}^{\perp}$ and $\bar{x}_{nt}^{\perp}$) are by construction correlated across industries.} These ICCs come from a random effects model, providing a hierarchical decomposition of residual within-period shock variation:

 where $\mu_{t}$ are period fixed effects; $a_{\text{ten}(n),t}$, $b_{\text{sic2}(n),t}$, and $c_{\text{sic3}(n),t}$ denote time-varying (and possibly auto-correlated) random effects generated by the ten industry groups in \textcite{AADHP2016}, 20 groups identified by SIC2 codes, and 136 groups corresponding to SIC3 codes, respectively; and $d_{n}$ is a time-invariant industry random effect (across our 397 four-digit SIC industries).
 Following convention, we estimate equation (\ref{eq:mixed}) as a hierarchical linear model by maximum likelihood, assuming Gaussian residual components.\footnote{In particular we estimate an unweighted mixed-effects regression using Stata's \emph{mixed }command, imposing an exchangeable variance matrix for $(a_{\text{ten}(n),1},a_{\text{ten}(n),2})$, $(b_{\text{sic2}(n),1},b_{\text{sic2}(n),2})$, and $(c_{\text{sic3}(n),1},c_{\text{sic3}(n),2})$.}